-A service to create integrative citizen science apps where you could report: all your environmental and biodiversity observations in one single Android or iOS app.
+A service to create integrative citizen science apps where you can report all your environmental and biodiversity observations in one Android or iOS app.

-Do you want to be updated about the news, activities, and MOBIS progress?
+Do you want to get updates on the latest news, activities and progress of MOBIS?

 Development & functioning :

 Smartphones have powerful and advanced sensors.
-Apps can measure all sorts of light, movements and locations, they share a common codebase to interface with standardized backend services and consist of open-source technologies.
-The mobile platform connects the asynchronous mobile frontend to the scientific backend and makes direct interaction possible.
-The platform aims to combine sensor and user data (with great and legal respect to privacy), doing the reduction on the phone where needed (or backend) and distributing datasets for immediate feedback to the user and further analysis by scientists.
+Apps can measure all sorts of light, movements and locations.
+They have a common codebase to interface with standardized backend services and consist of open-source technologies.
+The mobile platform connects the asynchronous mobile frontend to the scientific backend for direct interaction possible.
+The platform aims to combine sensor and user data (with great and legal respect forprivacy), doing the reduction on the phone where needed (or backend) and distributing datasets for immediate feedback to the user and further analysis by scientists.

 Innovation for citizen observatories: